 Sole Proprietorship: This is the form that is the easiest for implementation since the owner is legally responsible for the business debts.

-Partnership: It is an arrangement in which two or more people own an asset and also are legally responsible for it.
+Partnership: It is an arrangement in which two or more people own an asset and are also legally responsible for it.

 Legal Requirements